sfigg/commercialization-public/docset/manufacture/desktop/siloed-provisioning-packages.md

 ```
 W:\ADKTools\amd64\DISM.exe /Apply-SiloedPackage /ImagePath:C:\ /PackagePath:e:\repository\SPP_base.spp /PackagePath:e:\repository\SPP_AddOn1.spp /PackagePath:e:\repository\SPP_AddOn2.spp
 ```
-You'll sse ScanState to capture siloed provisioning packages from a booted Windows installation, and DISM to apply SPPs to an applied Windows image from WinPE.
+You'll use ScanState to capture siloed provisioning packages from a booted Windows installation, and DISM to apply SPPs to an applied Windows image from WinPE.

 For the full walkthrough, see [Lab 10: Add desktop applications and settings with siloed provisioning packages](add-desktop-apps-wth-spps-sxs.md).